 - Check in with a friend who is trying to make a challenging life change (losing weight, living healthier, starting freelance work, etc.).

-3. Be more forgiving
+3. Be more forgiving of yourself

 Self-esteem is based on what we think of ourselves and our own self-worth.
 Therefore, if you hold a lot of anger towards yourself, you’re likely struggling with accepting mistakes you’ve made in the past.
 Or, you might be holding onto anger directed at someone else.